 Apple on Tuesday released QuickTime 7.0.1, the latest release of their core multimedia technology for Mac OS X.

-is available for Mac OS X v10.3.9 “Panther” and Mac OS X v10.4 “Tiger,” and the software is also available for download through the Software Update system preference pane.
+An installer is available for Mac OS X v10.3.9 “Panther” and Mac OS X v10.4 “Tiger,” and the software is also available for download through the Software Update system preference pane.
 Apple recommends the update for all QuickTime 7 users.

 Apple said that QuickTime 7.0.1 provides “several important bug fixes” and improved compatibility with Apple’s own Final Cut Studio software.
 As

 explained on Apple’s Web site, QuickTime 7.0.1 also contains a security enhancement for the QuickTime Quartz Composer plug-in.
 The updated plug-in prevents a problem that could cause a Quartz Composer object to leak data to an arbitrary Web location.

 Apple notes that installing QuickTime 7 will disable the QuickTime Pro functionality in prior versions of QuickTime, such as QuickTime 5 or QuickTime 6.
 If you already have a QuickTime 7 Pro key, this does not apply.